-What does MiFID II imply in terms of information to be provided to the Clients?
+What does MiFID imply in terms of information to be provided to the Clients?

-Pursuant to the provisions of the law of 5 April 1993 on the financial sector as amended by the Law and the Regulation, this document aims at providing the clients of the Bank (the "Clients") with certain information in relation to the services provided by the Bank.
+Pursuant to the provisions of the Rules, this document aims at providing the clients of the Bank (the "Clients") with certain information in relation to the services provided by the Bank.

-For any further question relating to the present document please do not hesitate to contact your Client Relationship Officer.
+For any further questions relating to the present document please do not hesitate to contact your Client Relationship Officer.
 Moreover, additional information about this document is available on the website of the Bank.